feathersjs/docs/help/faq.md

 ## How do I mount sub apps?

 It's pretty much exactly the same as Express.
-There is an example of how to do this in the [Feathers authentication plugin](https://github.com/feathersjs/feathers-authentication/tree/master/example).
+There is an example of how to do this in our [Examples repository](https://github.com/feathersjs/feathers-demos/tree/master/examples/app-structure).